dslab-epfl/svshi/README.md

 ### Prototypical structure

 This JSON file is given by the programmer/developer that wants to develop an application.
 It represents the prototypical devices that the app needs with their types.
-It also specifies whether the app is _privileged_ or not (`"permissionLevel": "notPrivileged"`).
+It also specifies whether the app is _privileged_ or not (`"permissionLevel": "privileged" | "notPrivileged"`).
 A privileged app can override the behavior of the non-privileged ones.

 Once the app is generated, it is moved to the `generated` folder.